-Julie Drew-Murphy is a Principal in RCG’s London office.
-She has over 14 years’ experience in the renewables sector and provides clients with expert technical support for the development and delivery of renewables projects.
+Julie Drew-Murphy is a Director in RCG’s London office.
+She has extensive experience in renewables having worked in the sector since 2003 and provides clients with expert technical support for the development and delivery of renewables projects.

 Mrs Drew-Murphy trained as a marine biologist.
 She has qualifications in project management, the implementation of environmental management systems, and in business leadership and management.

 - Provided expert consents support during the construction of two offshore wind farms in the North Sea.
 This included consent compliance management and monitoring of contractors, seeking additional licences for works and management of environmental monitoring campaigns.

 - Site identification and bid support